Vector queries

 Notice that the order by

-clause normally should be present when constructing vectors with a select vector query in order to exactly specify the order of the elements in the vector.
+of the elements in the vector.
 If no order by

-clause is present the order of the elements in the vector is arbitrarily chosen by the system based on the query, which is the order that is the most efficient to produce.
+order of the elements in the vector is arbitrarily chosen by the

 The built-in function range()

-select vector of i
+select Vector of i

 where i in range(-4,5)